NessLfy/cohesin_residence_time/docs/source/processing_steps.md

 4. Step 4: Preprocess unfrapped cells
 The program will ask for a number and to click on n cells to analyze.
 These cells should not have been FRAP.
 The cells will be segmented using Otsu's method and tracked using IoU mask-overlapping.
 For better efficiency please select cells that are not too close together or think about implementing another type of segmentation.

+5. Step 5: Select the background region

+The program will ask to click on a region that doesn't contain any cells during the whole movie.

-5. Step 5: Select rois and measure intensity
+6. Step 6: Select rois and measure intensity

 The user is asked to input the number of cells (ROIs) they want to analyze.
 The number of cells processed is then logged.